 Athletes who exercise more than once will have enough windows of opportunity to feed the body and replenish their lost energy stores.
 Moreover, feeding soon after exercise may obstruct the benefits of the practice (2).

 Lastly, while protein is essential for initiating muscle and tissue repair, the benefits of consuming proteins aren’t seen as fast since protein is metabolized slower.
 Meaning, the benefits of proteins are seen in the growth phase rather than the anabolic window.

-Therefore, with protein, the focus should be on your total daily intake, ensuring you stay within your limits.
+Therefore, with protein, the focus should be on your total daily intake, ensuring you include an adequate amount at each mealtime.
 A nutrient timing plan would be essential to ensure you take in high proteins throughout the day to aid with bodybuilding, composition, and performance.

-However, for the rest of you, stick to mindful eating where you have a consistent meal plan; the caloric deficit is best for losing weight while calorie surplus for gaining weight.
+However, for the rest of us, we can stick to mindful eating where we have a consistent meal plan; the caloric deficit is best for losing weight while calorie surplus for gaining weight.

 Nutrient Timing For Weight Loss